House for S Design Farm

 Download 1800 Pixels JPEG Image.

-Press releases for Murakoshi are now accessible in these languages: English.
+Access press releases crafted for Murakoshi in these languages: English.

 An urban house integrating flood waters into its design.
 The house, with its drive-through garage using a high foundation and monolithic facade that takes into account sight lines and sound, was designed to achieve safety and comfort for the client while creating a duality of open public and introverted private living spaces that maintain an appropriate sense of distance from the surrounding environment.
 This work explores a simple, yet make sense, future urban housing with an eye toward natural disasters.